(revised 5-30-2023)

 3. Maintains a minimum overall cumulative GPA no lower than 2.0

-4. Maintains status as a full time student (12 hours) throughout the semester.
+4. Maintains status as a full-time student (12 hours) throughout the semester.

 5. Complies with all ensemble requirements of the Major Area Director.

 6. Music majors must take major applied lessons on their primary instrument or voice and must complete each semester of applied study with a minimum grade of “C” each semester in which they receive a Talent Grant.
+This requirement doesn’t apply to Music Education majors during their last semester in Residency II.

 7. Music majors are required to enroll in Recital Hour (MUSC 1000/2000/3000/4000) each semester in which they receive a Talent Grant.
+This requirement doesn’t apply to Music Education majors during their last semester in Residency II

 8. Talent Grants are renewable on a semester-by-semester basis for four years.